LeiWangResearch/leiwangresearch.github.io/_pages/Publication.md

 <br>

 ### Work-in-Progress
-1. Unveiling the Eco-Friendly Future of Agriculture: The Role of IT in Enlightening Underprivileged group in Rural China (with Yu, S.)
+1. Who Says It and How They Say It: Field Evidence from a Digital Nudging Experiment on Sustainable Farming (with Liu, Y., Yang, S, and Yu, S.)
 1. Freemium and Beyond: Optimal Quantity Analysis for Free Sample in Digital Products (with Huang, L., Zhao, X., Zhang, C.)
 <br>